dhanvanthkarun/GNU--HEALTH-CONTRIBUTIONS/tryton/health_radiology/doc/index.rst

 ..
 ..
 SPDX-License-Identifier: CC-BY-SA-4.0

-GNU Health Radiology Module
+Health Radiology Module
 ############################

-This module provides functions for management of medical image data stored on an Orthanc server.
+The Health Radiology Module is a main module that provides functions for management Image data.
+This module's documentation includes the following sections:

+RadiologyModule